CSmither/synapse/INSTALL.md

 ## Email

 It is desirable for Synapse to have the capability to send email.
-This allows Synapse to send password reset emails, register users via their email address, and send email notifications to users when they receive new messages.
+This allows Synapse to send password reset emails, send verifications when an email address is added to a user's account, and send email notifications to users when they receive new messages.

-Email can be set up in two ways, either by giving Synapse SMTP details (recommended), or delegating another server to send emails on your behalf.
+Email can be set up either by giving Synapse SMTP details (recommended), or delegating another server to send emails on your behalf.
 Note that the latter will be removed in a future Synapse version.